mdominijanni/inferno/docs/monitoring.rst

 In general, reducers can be moved between devices and their datatype can be changed.
 The exception to this is :py:class:`SinglePassthroughReducer` which takes its state from the last input only.
-The :py:meth:`peak` method of reducers typically expose the underlying state tensor and as such should not be modified externally.
+The :py:meth:`peek` method of reducers typically expose the underlying state tensor and as such should not be modified externally.

 .. currentmodule:: inferno.monitoring